Samuel Cooper (general): Early life and career

 Samuel Cooper was born in New Hackensack, Dutchess County, New York.
-He was a son of Samuel Cooper and his wife Mary Horton.
+He was one of the sons of Samuel Cooper and his wife Mary Horton.
 In 1813, he entered the United States Military Academy at age 15.
 He graduated 36th in a class of 40 two years later (the standard length of study in that period.)
 He was appointed a brevet second lieutenant in the U.S. Light Artillery on December 11, 1815.
 He was promoted to first lieutenant in 1821 and to captain in 1836.

 In 1827, Cooper married Sarah Maria Mason, granddaughter of Declaration of Independence signer George Mason and sister of future Confederate diplomat James M. Mason.
 Sarah's sister, Ann Maria Mason, was the mother of Confederate cavalry general Fitzhugh Lee, a nephew of Robert E. Lee, while her brother John Mason, was a son-in-law of Gen. Alexander Macomb.
 Cooper served as aide-de-camp for Gen. Macomb from 1828 to 1836 and, under his supervision, received credit for the publication of A Concise System of Instructions and Regulations for the Militia and Volunteers of the United States.
 (Although published under the byline "Prepared and Arranged by Brevet Captain S. Cooper," it was actually a translation of a French military manual which had been initially translated by Brevet Major General Winfield Scott, who was not acknowledged in the text at all; Cooper had only edited Scott's translation.)